Subsession/HttpClient/docs/README.md

 ### Builders\RequestBuilder

-Used to create `RequestInterface` instances.
+Used to create `Abstraction\RequestInterface` instances.

 If no specific implementation is specified, it uses the default one: `Request`.